Chocolate Chess Pie Recipe: Milk Chocolate Filling

 Milk chocolate fans this one's for you.
 This chocolate chess pie recipe is sweet, creamy and mild like your favorite candy.

 Only the crunchy top crust is dark.
 Below it there's a light chocolate filling.
-A little too sweet for me, but my milk chocolate loving mother adored it.

 So if milk chocolate is your thing, definitely give it a try.